laravel/vite-plugin/UPGRADE.md

 rm webpack.mix.js
 ```

+If you are using StyleCI and have ignored the `webpack.mix.js` file in your configuration, you may also like to remove the ignore rule.

 ### Optional: Configure Tailwind

 If you are using Tailwind, perhaps with one of Laravel's starter kits, you will need a `postcss.config.js` file.